How Much Does A Landscape Design Cost?

 - Why Get A Landscape Design Overdoing It Yourself?

 Ultimately, you will pay more upfront for a professional designer to come up with a landscape plan as opposed to doing one yourself.
-By getting a professional do your landscape design, you can be assured that you won’t make any costly mistakes such as buying a lot of expensive plants and putting them in the wrong area, only for them to die and need to be replaced.
+By getting a professional do your landscape design, you can be assured that you won’t make any costly mistakes such as buying a lot of expensive plants and putting them in the wrong area, only for them to die and needing replacement.